 Scientific name - Cameraria ohridella (C. ohridella)

 Picture: Gyorgy Csoka, Hungary FRI, Bugwood.org

-The horse chestnut leaf miner (Cameraria ohridella, henceforth HCLM) is an invasive moth in the UK, first recorded here in 2002.
-The caterpillars, or larvae, of HCLM are pests of horse chestnut trees (Aesculus), including the common or European horse chestnut, commonly known as a ‘conker’ tree (Aesculus hippocastanum), which is the most populous species of horse chestnut tree grown in the UK.
+The caterpillars, or larvae, of the horse chestnut leaf miner moth (HCLM) are an invasive pest of horse chestnut (trees in the Aesculus genus) and some maple and sycamore (Acer) species.
+This includes the common or European horse chestnut, or ‘conker’ tree (Aesculus hippocastanum), the most populous species of horse chestnut tree grown in the United Kingdom.

 Picture: Fabio Stergulc, Università di Udine, Bugwood.org

 So much of the foliage can turn brown by late summer that the tree appears to be dying, but owners should not draw this conclusion without first investigating whether other factors are involved.

 At first glance the brown patches made by HCLM (below left) can be confused with those made by horse chestnut leaf blotch (below right).
 Leaf blotch is caused by a fungus called Phyllosticta paviae (also known as Guignardia aesculi).
 However, Phyllosticta blotches have a distinctive yellow border around parts of them, and are otherwise a more reddish-brown.

 Pictures, above left: Milan Zubrik, FRI, Slovakia, Bugwood.org;